Markikie/quiz-game/README.md

 ## Customization
 You can customize the quiz by modifying the following files:
-- `questions.js`: Add, remove, or edit questions and answers.
 - `style.css`: Change the styling to match your preferences.
 - `script.js`: Modify the game logic, timer duration, or scoring system.